apolline-diaz/queer-cinema-database/README.md

 - **About**: Presentation of the website approach.
 - **Homepage**: General overview of the site with thematic movies list.
-- **Catalogue with Advanced Search**: View of all the movies with recents adding.
+- **Films with Advanced Search**: View of all the movies with recents adding.
 Filter films by various criteria (genre, year, director, keyword, etc.).
 - **Detailed Movie Pages**: Complete information (title, synopsis, director, etc.).
 - **User Account**:
   - Update password, name and create personal movie lists (visible only to the user).